niall-m/Udemy/microservices/notes.md

   - subscription joins queue group, second argument to `subscribe` is name of q group
   - when event comes into channel, nats sends event to only one member of the group
   - can still have other services that are not a member of the queue group, but are still listening to the channel
+  - must be unique for all the different services that will create subscriptions inside the channel
+    - must stay consistent over time
 - client health checks
   - to check missing events and logs, port forward monitoring service
   - `kubectl port-forward nats-depl-594c9945f6-2cffp 8222:8222`